-The Albuquerque Museum also includes the historic Casa San Ysidro: The Gutiérrez-Minge House, located in the village of Corrales, just north of Albuquerque.
-An Greek revival home, built in the 1870s, a recreation of a 19th century rancho, complete with a small family chapel, a central plazuela and an enclosed corral.
+The Albuquerque Museum also administers the historic Casa San Ysidro: The Gutiérrez-Minge House, located in the village of Corrales, just north of Albuquerque.
+A Greek revival home, built in the 1870s, it as a recreation of a 19th century rancho, complete with a small family chapel, a central plazuela and an enclosed corral.

 Color, composition, symbolism, and phenomenology reflect technical mastery and creative investigation

 250+ works in varying techniques and styles by 100+ artists